 Watermelon peperomia care and soil needs

 Like its cousin the Peperomia Polybotrya, this plant does well in a rich, well-draining potting soil.
 You can buy pretty much any soil labeled “indoor potting soil” or even “succulent potting soil” in a store (check out my DIY succulent soil recipe as well).
-You can also work peat moss, perlite, or sand (or any combination of the three) into a heavier soil to lighten it up.
+You can also work coco coir or fine moss, perlite, or sand (or any combination of the three) into a heavier soil to lighten it up.

 Similar to succulents, watermelon peperomia plants don’t do well with overwatering and require proper drainage.
 Make sure you plant them in a small pot with a drainage hole, and never let the soil get waterlogged.
 (See my post about how to drill drainage holes in pots or how to plant succulents in pots without drainage holes.)